-In 1978, the Consumer Products Safety

-Commission reduced the allowable lead

-concentration in residential paint to 0.06 percent.

-On the basis of this revised allowable lead

-concentration, painted structures built prior to

-1978 that have not been surveyed as of the date

-of this report are suspected of containing LBP.

-The Army does not intend to perform further

-surveys of these buildings for LBP.
+In 1978, the Consumer Products Safety Commission reduced the allowable lead concentration in residential paint to 0.06 percent.
+On the basis of this revised allowable lead concentration, painted structures built prior to 1978 that have not been surveyed as of the date of this report are suspected of containing LBP.
+The Army does not intend to perform further surveys for LBP in these structures.